Icahn School of Medicine at Mount Sinai1 Gustave Levy Place Box 1189New York, NY 10029

 Strengths:

-The fellowship experience is divided between two sites.
-Fellow spend 6 months at The Mount Sinai Hospital and 6 months at Mount Sinai West.
-At both sites, fellows staff the Multidisciplinary Head and Neck Oncology Clinic one half day per week where they evaluate and manage head and neck oncology patients.
-Operative cases generated from the clinic are performed by the fellow with supervision from division faculty.
+The Head and Neck Fellow actively participates in major head and neck surgical cases, covering head and neck ablative surgery, microvascular reconstruction, transoral robotic surgery, endocrine surgery, skull base surgery, and airway surgery.
+The fellowship experience is divided between two sites: Six contiguous months at The Mount Sinai Hospital and six contiguous months at Mount Sinai West.
+At Mount Sinai Hospital, fellows staff the Multidisciplinary Head and Neck Oncology Clinic one half day per week, where they evaluate and manage head and neck oncology patients.
+The fellow oversees operative cases generated from the clinic with supervision from division faculty.

-The Scope of Surgical Experience:
+Scope of Surgical Experience:

 Eligibility:

-To be considered for a position, the candidate for the head and neck fellowship must have completed a residency program in Otolaryngology, General Surgery or Plastic Surgery.
+To be considered for a position, candidates for the head and neck fellowship must have completed a residency program in Otolaryngology, General Surgery, or Plastic Surgery.
 Candidates must be ABOTO board eligible for New York State Medical Licensure.
-Candidates applications will be reviewed and interviews offered prior to the AHNS Match.
+Applications will be reviewed, and interviews offered prior to the AHNS Match.
 Final selections are made at the time of the AHNS Match.
+All interested US applicants must be registered with the Match Program of the Advanced Training Council for Approval of Training in Head and Neck Oncology Surgery (sponsored by The American Head and Neck Society) to be considered for a position.
+All qualified applications will receive consideration without regard to race, color, religion, sex, national origin, age, or handicap that does not prevent performing the duties expected of the position.

 Fellows’ Duties/Responsibilities:

-Call responsibilities include 1 day per week of daytime consult coverage at Mount Sinai Hospital or Mount Sinai West and 4-5 weeks of weekday evening and weekend call at Elmhurst Hospital Center per year.
+Fellows actively participate in and present at various conferences, including the multidisciplinary tumor board, Grand Rounds, educational rounds, and research conferences.
+They rotate with the medical and radiation oncology divisions to gain an appreciation for multidisciplinary care.
+Call responsibilities include 1 day per week of daytime consult coverage at Mount Sinai Hospital or Mount Sinai West and 4- 5 weeks of weekday evening and weekend call at Elmhurst Hospital Center per year.

 Research Opportunities: